Ferriit/OwO-lang/owo_spec.md

 ## Keywords:
 1. mem - "Memory location of ...".
 Assigns new memory for a constant and returns a pointer to said constant.
 If used on a variable (`mem x`), it's the same as `\*x` in C (pointer)
 2. ref - "Value at the memory location ...".
-The same as a dereferencing a pointer (`&x`).
+The same as a dereferencing a pointer (`&x`). **Always preceeds mem**
+3. ret - Returns the following value from a function
+4. loop - An infinite loop that loops between the following squiggly brackets. (`loop {}` is the same as `while (true) {}`)
+5. brk - Breaks out of a loop.
+The same as `break` in most languages
+6. jump - The same as `goto`.
+Jumps to a specified label

 ## Variables: